ubports/docs.ubports.com/contribute/quality-assurance.rst

 Smoke testing
 -------------

 To test the core functionality of the operating system, we have compiled `a set of standardized tests <https://nc.ubports.com/s/3RnAI7tYzB2PMXs>`_.
 Run these tests on your device to :doc:`find and report bugs and regressions <bugreporting>`.
+It's usually run on all devices before a new release to make sure no new issues were introduced.

 Confirming bug reports
 ----------------------